ydogukan-yd/ydogukan-yd/README.md

 ## About Me
 - A recent Computer Science graduate and a great enthusiasm for full-stack development.

-- Software Engineer experience in great companies such as: **Udemy.**
+- Software engineering experience in great companies such as: **Udemy.**

 - I am currently learning: **Backend development with Golang.**